• Skip to primary navigation

 • Sambal oelek: Asian chili paste that adds a kick of heat.
 Can sub with sriracha or skip altogether to suit your taste.

-• Basic seasonings: I always use garlic powder and coarse black pepper, but there's no limit to the type of seasonings you can add (see notes below).
+• Basic seasonings: I always use garlic powder (or onion powder) and coarse black pepper, but there's no limit to the kinds of seasonings you can add (see below for more ideas).

 • Olive oil: I like olive oil, but any oil can be subbed in for olive oil or skip it if oil free.